ziembor/powershellQuickStart/PITCHME.md

 ---
 <small>
-<li> test if www.test.com is available on ICMP test, if not
+<li> test if www.test.com is available on ICMP test, if not set route to specified network to new router
+<li> copy all files with extension *.pdf to the same folder (with making sure that you will don't overwrite copies)

 </small>